danahynes/KillSwitch/README.md

 #### Restart after power failure
 AKA "My favorite feature"

 This option lets you decide if the Pi is rebooted after an unexpected power failure.
 If this option is selected, and the the Pi was running, and power to the device was lost without a proper shutdown, KillSwitch will automagically boot the Pi once power is restored.
 If the option is unselected, you will need to use the physical button/remote button to turn the Pi back on after power is restored.
-This is a very handy feature if the Pi is used as a file/media server.
+This is a very handy feature if the Pi is used as a file/media server, or the button/power supply is inaccessible.

 Note that the whole point of KillSwitch is that it is unsafe/unwise to simply remove power from the Pi without a safe shutdown.
 Therefore, the device will restore power to the Pi and attempt to boot it, however if the SD card in the Pi was corrupted during the power loss, it may not boot.
 The device will only restore power to the Pi, after that it's up to the Pi (and the integrity of it's SD card) to decide if it will actually boot up.